opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 Editing Using Spreadsheet and Curves
 ====================================
-Object and FX transformations are mapped in the function editor window, where set key values and related interpolations can be controlled and modified by using a spreadsheet of numerical columns or a graph editor.

-The spreadsheet display transformations in columns, like the ones available in Xsheet, where for each frame the related transformation values are displayed.
+A **transformation** is a change in a parameter's value over a number of frames, these transformations are shown in the **Function Editor**.

+| The Function Editor displays transformations, and the keyframes that define them, in either a spreadsheet view or a curve editor view.
+Both of the aforementioned views allow the user to move, delete, modify, or set new keyframes.
+| Additionally, the user is able to choose how the values between a pair of keyframes, known as a **transformation segment**, are interpolated.

+| The spreadsheet displays transformations in columns where each column represents a single animatable parameter and each row shows the value of a parameter at each frame.
+| Blank cells represent the absence of a transformation where the value of a parameter is unchanging due to no keyframes being defined.

-The graph editor display transformations as curves in a graph, where frames are laid horizontally and values are laid vertically.
+| The Function Curve Editor displays transformations as curves in a graph, where frames are laid horizontally and values are laid vertically.
+| Keyframes are represented as points and the interpolated values between them are visualized as red lines.

-The spreadsheet columns and the graph editor curves are different representations of the same transformation, so any change made in one mode is reflected in the other one as well.
+The spreadsheet's columns and the Function Curve Editor's curves are different representations of the same data, so any changes made in one view are also reflected in the other.

 .. _using_the_function_editor:

 Using the Function Editor
 -------------------------

 |function_editor_1|

 The function editor window is divided into three sections.
-On the left there is an area where the spreadsheet or graph editor is displayed, on the right top is an area where the interpolation of the current transformation segment is displayed, and on the right bottom is the objects/FX tree.
+On the left there is an area where the spreadsheet or Function Curve Editor is displayed, on the right top is an area where the interpolation of the current transformation segment is displayed, and on the right bottom is the objects/FX tree.

 The tree has two main item folders, Stage and FX: in the first you can find folders for the defined cameras, the table, used pegbars and columns; in the second one you can find folders for each used effect.
 Each folder contains the related transformation parameters.